 The TLC initiative is sponsored by the JP McManus Benevolent Fund and is spearheaded by Paul O’Connell, Limerick City and County Council co-ordinates with the support of Mr Binman; the Limerick Leader and Live 95FM.
 Team Limerick Clean-up is one of the most exciting campaigns ever to hit Limerick, and we are delighted that the people of Limerick come out in force to do their bit to clean up the environment.
-The event only requires a few hours of everyone’s time on Good Friday and getting involved is great fun as well as very worthwhile.
+The event requires a few hours of everyone’s time on Good Friday and getting involved is great fun as well as very worthwhile.

-Following the huge success of the Team Limerick Clean-up over the past two years, which secured widespread national and regional media coverage, Team Limerick Clean-up3 (TLC3) is set to take place again this year on Good Friday, 14th April 2017.
-You can now register on our website.
-Once again the TLC steering group will be encouraging volunteers of all ages to register and get involved in this year’s campaign.TLC3 is appealing to all fast food outlets convenience stores, service stations and haulage drivers across the city and county of Limerick to support TLC3 by organizing their own clean up teams and encouraging their customers to dispose of waste responsibly and to get involved.
+Following the huge success of the Team Limerick Clean-up over the past three years which secured widespread national and regional media coverage, TLC4 is set to take place again this year on the 30th of March 2018.
+We will be encouraging volunteers of all ages to register and get involved in this year’s campaign.
+TLC4 is appealing to all fast food outlets, convenience stores, local/international companies across the city and county of Limerick to support the campaign by organising their own clean-up teams and encouraging their customers to dispose of waste responsibly and to get involved.